st-bert/learn-microservices/modules/mlops/slides/3 - MLFlow.md

 ### 3. Artifacts

-Files and objects generated during the training process can be logged here.
-In the following code, for example, it is shown how to log a trained model as an artifact:
+Files and objects generated during the training process can be logged as artifacts.
+The following code demonstrates how to log a trained model as an artifact:

 ```python
 mlflow.sklearn.log_model(